logicly-au/pmhc-mds-spec/doc/data-model-and-specifications.rst

 non-Head to Health programs using the PMHC-MDS v4 specification, however reporting of this data remains optional subject to further guidance from the department.

-Intakes are managed by the provider organisations via upload.
+Intakes are managed by the provider organisations via either the PMHC MDS administrative interface or upload.

 .. csv-table:: Intake record layout
    :file: record/intake.csv